cosmincatalin/helios-station/README.md

 The server address is configurable by means of environment variable `KAFKA_ENDPOINT`.

 Don't worry if you don't have the Kafka server ready when you start the application.
-It will pick one up if you start it later, but old messages that were supposed to be sent will be lost.
+It will pick one up if you start it later, but old messages that were supposed to be sent will have been lost.